miguellacorte/the_open_media_ecology_essay/README.md

 You are invited to contribute by submitting any additions and deletions to the defining essay or, ideally, to the ["Composing participation"](#cp) compilation; this section offers practical guides, tools, and methods for developing sustainable participatory structures and nurturing open media ecologies.

-This text was written within the context of [Cultures d'Avenir program](https://www.centrepompidou.fr/en/offer-to-professionals/cultures-davenir/cultures-davenir-2022-2023)
+This text was written within the context of [2023 Cultures d'Avenir ](https://www.centrepompidou.fr/en/offer-to-professionals/cultures-davenir/cultures-davenir-2022-2023) program.

 ## **Defining Open Media ecologies**